vidyutai-tech/Energy-Management-System/SOURCE_OPTIMIZATION_INTEGRATION.md

-# Load Optimization Integration Guide
+# Source Optimization Integration Guide

-This document explains how to run the integrated Energy Management System with the new Load Optimization feature.
+This document explains how to run the integrated Energy Management System with the new Source Optimization feature.

 ## Overview

-The Load Optimization feature has been successfully integrated into the Energy Management System.
+The Source Optimization feature has been successfully integrated into the Energy Management System.
 It includes:

-- A new "Load Optimization" tab in the Case Studies section
+- A new "Source Optimization" tab in the Case Studies section
 - Python FastAPI backend for optimization calculations
 - MongoDB integration for data persistence
 - React frontend with comprehensive form and results display